KauzClay/docs-tap/scst-scan/integrate-app-scanning.hbs.md

 VMware recommends using Aqua Trivy scanner with Tanzu Application Platform for container image scanning.
 If you want to remain consistent with the default scanner in SCST - Scan 1.0, Anchore Grype is included as an open-source alternative.
-Additionally, you can build an integration for additional scanners.
+Additionally, you can build an integration for extra scanners.
 For more information, see
 [Bring your own scanner with SCST - Scan 2.0](bring-your-own-scanner.hbs.md).

 ## <a id="enable-supply-chain"></a> Enable with an out-of-the-box supply chain